hikaya-io/airflow/README.md

 - Sync server and database everytime the pipeline runs (remove stale data)

 ## Obtaining the DAGs
-After installing Airflow, or setting it up on your environment Clone the DAGs into your `dags` folder by using these commands:
+After installing Airflow, or setting it up on your environment,

+clone the DAGs into your `dags` folder by using these commands:

 - For HTTPs: `https://github.com/hikaya-io/connectors.git dags`
 - For SSH: `git@github.com:hikaya-io/connectors.git dags`

 ## Enable the DAGs
-Navigate to your DAGs page on the`Airflow` UI and refresh to see the new cloned DAGs from `connectors repo`
+Navigate to your DAGs page on the`Airflow` UI and refresh to see the new cloned DAGs from `connectors` repo

-Turn on whichever the DAG that you want to run.
+Turn on whichever the DAG you want to run.

-Configurations
+## Configurations
-Our connectors uses configurations that are provided by the users on the `Airflow` UI interface.
+Our connectors uses configurations that are provided by the user on the `Airflow` UI interface.

+### Setting the Variables Manually
 To add these Variables, naviagte to the `Admin -> Variables - ADD/+`

 Depending on DAG that you've activated, add the following Variables

-### Setting the Variables Manually

 #### Postgress Settings
 `POSTGRES_DB_PASSWORD = ''`